thri5ha/thri5ha.github.io/_posts/2023-4-15-mind-tour.md

 Things being cringe and wholesome can depend on the time/ age.
 ![cringe vs wholesome](/images/cringe_vs_wholesome.jpg)

-[I love artistic stuff](/about.md), and in 2020 I did some minimal animation using powerpoint (Yes, powerpoint, from scratch drew lotus, a lady) did a voice over and posted it in youtube.
-I couldn't stand the cringe and ended up deleting everything.
-It is on top of my regret list, even if it is cringe I shouldn't have deleted it, now I lost it totally.
+[I love artistic stuff](/about.md), and in 2020 I did some minimal animation using powerpoint (Yes, powerpoint, from scratch drew lotus, a lady and story boarded Vivega Sinthamani song 19) did a voice over and posted it in youtube.
+I couldn't stand the cringe and ended up deleting everything later.
+It is on top of my regret list, even if it is cringe I shouldn't have deleted it, now I completely lost it.

-*Regarding the Graph,* which I drew with Powerpoint, as we grow up, we'll give us more love and start embracing us more.
+*Regarding the Graph,*
+as we grow up, we'll give us more love and start embracing us more.
 Cringe level decreases with time and the wholesomeness increases with time.

 Give yourself enough time to love yourself.